 Patrick McNeill is the Manager of Software Development for Berklee Online, and has been a part of the team working on the online school since its inception in 2002.
 Patrick is what’s often called a “maker”: he designs and builds gadgets.
 This includes creating parts with a hand-crafted 3D printer, designing and soldering together the electronic components, and writing the software to put them all together.
 He is often the only person in his house who knows how to turn on the lights.
 He’s also an avid photographer, with his dogs, all whippets, being his most frequent subject.

-Luke Stevens is the Director of Technology and CTO for Berklee Online.
-He leads the teams responsible for creating and maintaining the technology that powers the online learning experience and the supporting business.
+Luke Stevens is an Engineering Manager at Wayfair.
+He leads the teams responsible for creating and maintaining the technology supporting business.
 While not working, Luke has been a church music director, jazz trumpet enthusiast, volunteer coordinator, studio melodica player (one time) and a country preacher.